-Certified as a USGBC LEED Gold building, the New International Brotherhood of Electrical Workers Local 697 and Joint Apprenticeship & Training Center serves many needs for the growing union.
-The 42,000-sqft complex houses IBEW’s headquarters, administrative offices, classrooms and training facilities.
+Certified as a USGBC LEED Gold building, the new International Brotherhood of Electrical Workers Local 697 Training Center serves many needs for the growing union.
+The 42,000 sqft complex houses IBEW’s headquarters, administrative offices, classrooms, and training facility.
 This sustainable building is the home of a state-of-the-art apprenticeship school and was designed for the continued expansion of future energy technologies.
-Solar energy and a 100-kilowatt wind turbine provide green power throughout the facility.
+Most impressively, it uses solar energy and a 100-kilowatt wind turbine to provide green power throughout the facility.

 As a technology and innovation leader, IBEW 697 was committed to taking a sustainable approach.
 Berglund looked for every opportunity to meet and exceed these sustainability goals.
 The building incorporates high efficiency heating, cooling, windows and insulation systems.
 It also features a daylight harvesting system, low VOC construction materials and a treated stormwater system.

 - The walls and interiors feature wood from trees cleared for construction.

 - To save on costs, we prioritized early installation of the photovoltaic solar panels.
 These panels then served as a power source throughout the construction phase.